-4. Screen-time associated with narrowed vasculature of the retina (narrowed vessels at the back of the eye—a cardiovascular risk) in children, while time spent outdoors associated with healthy retinal vasculature (Gopinpath et al 2011)
+4. Screen time is associated with narrowed vasculature of the retina (narrowed vessels at the back of the eye, a cardiovascular risk) in children, while time spent outdoors is associated with healthy retinal vasculature (Gopinpath et al., 2011).

-6. Video game playing associated with increased food intake in adolescents (Chaput et al, 2011)
+6. Video game playing is associated with increased food intake in adolescents (Chaput et al., 2011).

-7. Exposure to EMFs (electromagnetic fields) from cell tower is associated with perceptual speed increase and accuracy decrease (consistent with fight or flight response), and sleep problems (Hutter et al, 2006)
+7. Exposure to EMFs (electromagnetic fields) from cell towers is associated with perceptual speed increase and accuracy decrease (consistent with a fight-or-flight response), as well as sleep problems (Hutter et al., 2006).